ORNL/certified/docs/keys.md

       - When establishing a TLS connection you usually want to pass `--key 0.key --crt 0/some-signer.crt`

-  - `trusted_servers` -- PEM-encoded trusted server certificates.
+  - `known_servers` -- PEM-encoded trusted server certificates.

     * these name servers you want to access
       (similar to `.ssh/known_hosts`)

-  - `trusted_clients` -- PEM-encoded trusted client certificates.
+  - `known_clients` -- PEM-encoded trusted client certificates.

     * these (and all keys signed by them) are allowed to access any API you start with (certified start)